 With respect to parental access to a minor's records, California law specifies that the representative of a minor "shall not be entitled to inspect or obtain copies of the minor's patient records" under two circumstances.
 One circumstance is where the minor could have consented to the treatment alone (e.g., most of those who are twelve or older).
-The other circumstance gives broad discretion to the practitioner - such as, but not limited to, where the practitioner determines that access to the records of the minor would have a detrimental effect on the practitioner's professional relationship with the minor or the minor's psychological well-being.
+The other circumstance gives broad discretion to the practitioner - such as, but not limited to, where the practitioner determines that access to the records of the minor's psychological well-being.
 This law also protects the practitioner from liability when making the decision to deny access, provided that the decision is not found to have been made in bad faith.
 What is the law regarding parental access in your state of practice?